Lauren Ellis (cyclist): Career

 Ellis won a silver medal in the women's points race at the 2010 Commonwealth Games and the 2010 World Championships.

+She won bronze at the 2010 UCI Track Cycling World Championships in the Team Pursuit, setting a world record.

 At the 2012 Summer Olympics, she rode the Women's team pursuit.
 The New Zealand team placed 5th and set the current national record of 3:18.514.

 At the 2016 Summer Olympics, she rode the Women's team pursuit and Omnium.
-The New Zealand team placed 4th and set the current national record of 4:17.592 during the first round.
+The New Zealand team placed 4th and set a national record of 4:17.592 during the first round.
 Ellis also placed 4th in the Omnium.